Lifetime Achievement Award

 Continuing to tour in the 1990’s and hosting many of his stage shows gave him the opportunity to perform his award-winning songs, many of which were top 20 chart busters. during his career Brent has shared the stage with numerous well-known artists; including: Stompin’ Tom Connors, Dave Dudley, Family Brown, Oakridge Boys, Wilburn Brothers, Prairie Oyster, Stoneman Family, Osborne Brothers, Terry Carisse, Charlie Louvin, Freddie McKenna, Red Shea, Joyce Seamone, Carroll Baker, Shania Twain, Myrna Lorrie, his mentor and teacher, Vic Mullen, Ned Landry, The Mercy Brothers, Ronnie Prophet, and the list goes on.

 Brent, was one of the founding members of the Canadian Country Music association, won the “Bon Soo” Open Fiddle Championship, recorded over 20 albums and counting, received a Certificate of Merit (Condor/Marathon Music) Canadian Academy of Recording Arts & Sciences ’76 & ’77, and has been nominated for a CCMA Award (Canadian Country Music Association)

-Brent Continues to tour throughout the Maritimes and Canada.
-In the past 10 years his career has taken a turn towards Gospel music part of which he will use to grow his ministry to serve the Lord.
+Brent Continues to tour throughout the Maritimes and Canada. but in recent years his career has taken a turn towards more of the Gospel style of music part of which he will use to grow his ministry to serve the Lord.